Establishing a sole proprietorship (s.p.) in Slovenia

 b.)
 Permits and conditions to perform certain activities

-Some business activities will require that you obtain special permits and meet certain conditions.
-Make sure that you have all required permits and that you meet all certain conditions before you start working on these activities by looking at the conditions here.
+Some business activities require the sole proprietor to acquire special permits and meet certain conditions.
+You have to make sure that you have all required permits and that you meet all conditions before you start conducting these activities.
+The list of special conditions is available here.

 c.)
 Safety and health at work

-Ensure health and safety at work by carrying out a risk assessment and documenting it in a safety statement.
+A sole proprietor has to ensure the appropriate health and safety conditions at work by carrying out a risk assessment and documenting it in a safety statement.

-If you need more information or help with establishing s.p. in Slovenia you can contact us: 00 386 31 857 940, email@example.com.
+If you need more information or help with establishing an s.p. in Slovenia, you can contact us at 00 386 31 857 940 or at email@example.com.